reivax-boucoi/Electronic_Load/README.md

 * Supply voltage range : 0 - 16V maximum, 12V nominal
 * Device current consumption : 50mA nominal (0.6W)
 * Load current range : 5mA - 5.25A, in 8mA steps
-* Current regulation : 5% +/- 8mA typical
+* Current regulation : 5% +/- 8mA typical @ 8kHz bandwidth
-* Constant Power/Resitance regulation bandwidth : 10Hz
+* Constant Power/Resistance regulation bandwidth : 10Hz

 ---

 ## Schematic and Layout

 The schematic is available in a pdf and Eagle `.sch` format.
 The layout was done using the Eagle software.
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
+PCBs were printed using JLCPCB service.

 ---